GetResponse Alternatives

 Try AWeber

 AWeber covers a different shape of GetResponse use: small operators who do not need webinars or funnels, just a reliable email tool with automation.
-The free plan is the most generous in the audited mainstream category.
-When you outgrow it, the Lite plan is flat priced rather than contact tiered, so list growth does not silently bump you across pricing bands.
+The free plan is the most generous in the audited mainstream category for 500-subscriber lists.

 Strengths